The federal government is still shut down. Here's what that means across the country

 Are government workers being laid off during the shutdown?

-The Trump administration has been following through on threats to further slash the size of government during the shutdown, seeking to layoff roughly 4,000 workers earlier this month.
+The Trump administration has been following through on threats to further slash the size of government during the shutdown, seeking to layoff roughly 4,000 workers earlier last month.

 Some unions that represent workers are fighting back in court; the federal judge overseeing the case on Tuesday indefinitely halted the Trump administration's shutdown layoffs, noting human toll.
 The order applies to federal employees in programs or offices where the plaintiff unions have members or bargaining units.